How 'Sesame Street' could help children cope with trauma

 Dr. Gail Saltz, a psychiatrist and author of "The Power of Different: The Link Between Disorder and Genius," said "Sesame Street" is a trusted, non-threatening brand that will be able to reach wider audiences with its kid-friendly videos and parent resources.

-"The most important thing a parent can do is help children learn how to cope and become more resilient," said Saltz, who was not involved in the new initative.
+"The most important thing a parent can do is help children learn how to cope and become more resilient," said Saltz, who was not involved in the new initiative.

 Many parents do not understand the impact stress may have on children and how stressful it is to their brain development and long-term health, Saltz said.